Fourth of July in Middleton

 SPLASH PADS & POOLS

-One of Middleton’s most beloved family attractions in the summer time is the free Splash Pad at Lakeview Park.
-Open 9 a.m. to 7 p.m. daily through Labor Day and located in the beautiful Lakeview Park.
+One of Middleton’s most beloved family attractions in the summertime is the free Splash Pad at Lakeview Park.
+The Splash Pad is open from 9 a.m. to 7 p.m. daily, beginning Memorial Day weekend through Labor Day and is located in the beautiful Lakeview Park.

 HIT THE TRAILS

-Sometimes you just need an excuse to head outdoors and Pheasant Branch Conservancy is the perfect one.
-More than 500 acres of protected prairie with well-kept trails, accessible from various access points.
-The Pheasant Branch Creek flows through the center and eventually meeting Lake Mendota.
+Sometimes you just need an excuse to slow down during the busy holiday weekend and enjoy nature, Pheasant Branch Conservancy is the perfect excuse.
+The conservancy offers more than 500 acres of protected prairie land with well-kept trails that can be accessed from various points throughout Middleton.
 Find trails — for both hiking and biking — and scenic views of the creek, bridges, birds and more.

 FIND LODGING

-Middleton hosts nine hotel properties, all minutes from downtown and accessible to the Beltline (which can take you to downtown Madison in less than 15 minutes).
-Check out our hotels now!
+Middleton is home to nine hotel properties, all minutes from downtown and accessible from the Beltline (which can take you to downtown Madison in less than 15 minutes).
+Check out our hotels and book your stay today!

 Middleton is conveniently located within an hour of multiple area attractions.
 Check out our custom illustrated regional map!
 Explore the area and come home to us!